dale-wilson/PyGmailAttachmentReader/README.md

 The program can either run as a one-shot, or it can be configured to check periodically until a request is received from the console to quit.

 ## Wait a minute.
-Doesn't this already exist.
+Doesn't this already exist?

 There are other programs on GitHub and elsewhere that do roughly the same thing, however they require that you store your password in plain (or easily decodable) text on your computer, or that you enter your password every time you run the program

-> WARNING: Storing your password in plain text his is a terrible idea.
+> WARNING: Storing your password in plain text is is a terrible idea.
 Please don't do it.

 Those other programs also require that you enable IMAP access to your account and configure it to accept weak user authentication.